okfn/website/README.md

 ## Prerequisites and assumptions

-You must have the following installed:
+You must have the following installed to Get Started :

 - Python 2.7
 - node